Fixture Modules

 Multi-Fixtures

 A fixture module can also export multiple fixtures if the default export is an object.
+The object's property names will show up as fixture names in the Cosmos UI.

 export default {